jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - e.g. firewalls uses rules that allow or block traffic to all users equally
     - Rules within the rule-based access control model are sometimes referred to as restrictions or filters
 - 5.4.3 Mandatory Access Control (MAC)
+    - **Mandatory Access Control (MAC)**: access control that requires the system itself to manage access controls in accordance with the org's security policies
-    - A key characteristic of the Mandatory Access Control (MAC) model is the use of labels applied to both subjects and objects
+    - A key characteristic of the MAC model is the use of labels applied to both subjects and objects
         - e.g. a label of top secret grants access to top-secret documents
     - When documented in a table, the MAC model sometimes resembles a lattice (i.e. climbing rosebush framework), so it is referred to as a lattice-based model
 - 5.4.4 Discretionary Access Control (DAC)
+    - **Discretionary Access Control (DAC)**: access control model in which the system owner decides who gets access
-    - A key characteristic of the Discretionary Access Control (DAC) model is that every object has an owner, and the owner can grant or deny access to any other subjects
+    - A key characteristic of the DAC model is that every object has an owner, and the owner can grant or deny access to any other subjects
         - e.g. you create a file and are the owner, and can grant permissions to that file
     - New Technology File System (NTFS) used in Windows, uses the DAC model
 - 5.4.5 Attribute Based Access Control (ABAC)
+    - **Attribute-Based Access Control (ABAC)**: an access control paradigm where access rights are granted to users with policies that combine attributes together
-    - A key characteristic of the Attribute-Based Access Control (ABAC) model is its use of rules that can include multiple attributes
+    - A key characteristic of the ABAC model is its use of rules that can include multiple attributes
         - this allows it to be much more flexible than a rule-based access control model that applies the rules to all subjects equally
         - many software-defined networks (SDNs) use the ABAC model
-    - ABAC allows administrators to create rules within a policy using plain language statements such as “Allow Managers to access the WAN using a mobile device”
+    - ABAC allows administrators to create rules within a policy using plain language statements such as "Allow Managers to access the WAN using a mobile device"
 - 5.4.6 Risk based access control
     - Risk-based access control model grants access after evaluating risk; evaluating the environment and the situation and making risk-based decisions using policies embeded within software
         - Using machine learning, making predictive conclusions about current activity based on past activity